Martin Sharp - The Lost Hokusai

 What did that original artwork Sharp discovered in the Paris shop during 1974 actually look like?

-Judging by the 1979 screenprint copy and 1990-2006 painting illustrated at the top of this article, we know that it was in the form of a traditional Japanese ink scroll.
-Japanese scroll artworks were usually of portrait orientation, large in size (c.
-14 x 34 inches) and done in ink and colour on silk or paper, whereas woodblock prints were usually ink and colour on paper, of a smaller size and primarily landscape in orientation.
+We know this from the image posted by Angelica Frances Tremblay on Facebook during November 2024.
+In addition, and judging by the 1979 screenprint copy and 1990-2006 painting illustrated herein, it was in the form of a traditional Japanese ink scroll.
+These were of portrait orientation, large in size (c.
+14 x 34 inches) and done in ink and colour on silk or paper.
+Woodblock prints on the other hand were usually ink and colour on paper, of a smaller size and primarily landscape in orientation, though also portrait.
 The scrolls of the Edo era were primarily unique artworks, unlike prints which were usually produced in large numbers until the printing block wore out.
+We do not know the precise size of the lost Hokusai, though it is likely close to the Sharp and Coburn screenprint of 1979 (illustrated below) which was copied from the photographs of William Yang.
+Some of the descriptive comments by Sharp in the Lowell Tarling interviews are also useful.

-In researching the art of Hokusai and other Japanese artists of the Edo period, the only work discovered which was identical to Sharp's subsequent copies which he named The Lost Hokusai (1979) and Abalone (1990-2006) was an ink scroll from the Gillett Griffin (1928-2016) Collection, Princeton University Library, which was therein titled Hokusai's Ama.
 This work was attributed to Hokusai in the 2007 acquisition notice posted online by one of the collection curators (Mellby 2007).
-It was also illustrated therein, and that is the version illustrated above.
-In fact, that 2007 digital copy is the only copy of the work discovered.
-There were no other copies located, pointing to the likelihood that it was not a print printed in multiple copies, but a singular work of art.
+It was illustrated therein and above.
+In fact, that 2007 digital copy is the only copy of the work discovered on the internet.
+There were no other copies located, apart from the identical work posted on Facebook on 9 November 2024.
+This points to the likelihood that it was not a print printed in multiple copies, but a singular work of art.

-The original Ama (fisher-woman) abalone diver work acquired by Sharp in Paris has been attributed to Katsushika Hokusai, with the signature the old man mad about drawing supporting the attribution.
+The original Ama (fisher-woman) abalone diver work acquired by Sharp in Paris during 1974 has been attributed to Katsushika Hokusai, with the signature the old man mad about drawing supporting the attribution.
 Though Sharp states that he only used this late in life, post 1845, another reference states:

 1834 saw Hokusai working under the name "Gakyō Rōjin" (画狂老人; "The Old Man Mad About Drawing" (Orenco Originals 2021)